Bernie Glassman: Biography

-In 1996 Glassman, with his wife Sandra Jishu Holmes, founded the Zen Peacemaker Order.
-According to professor Christopher S. Queen, "The order is based on three principles: plunging into the unknown, bearing witness to the pain and joy of the world, and a commitment to heal oneself and the world."
-Richard Hughes Seager writes, "The Zen Peacemaker Order...has the potential to rival Thich Nhat Hanh's groups and the Buddhist Peace Fellowship as a force in American activism."
+In 1996, Glassman founded the Zen Peacemaker Order with his wife, Sandra Jishu Holmes.
+Professor Christopher S. Queen states, "The order is based on three principles: plunging into the unknown, bearing witness to the pain and joy of the world, and a commitment to heal oneself and the world."
+Richard Hughes Seager wrote, "The Zen Peacemaker Order...has the potential to rival Thich Nhat Hanh's groups and the Buddhist Peace Fellowship as a force in American activism."

+In 2012, Glassman founded The Stone Soup Cafe in Greenfield, Massachusetts (originally the "Let All Eat Cafe" in Montague) with Academy Award-winning actor Jeff Bridges, his Zen student.
+Glassman and Bridges created an environment at the Stone Soup Café that promotes dignified treatment and accessibility for all.
+They designed the meal experience to ensure patrons felt attended to at a relaxed pace, nourishing the body, mind, and soul.
+Influenced by the Zen Peacemakers' principles, the café operates on a pay-what-you-can model, fostering a mixed-income dining experience that unites individuals from diverse backgrounds.

-Glassman died on November 4, 2018, from complications of a stroke in Springfield, Massachusetts at the age of 79.
+Glassman died on November 4, 2018, from complications of a stroke, in Springfield, Massachusetts, at the age of 79.

 Teachings

 Glassman taught about what his teacher, the late Taizan Maezumi, called the "unknowing."
 Not-knowing is the first tenet of the Zen Peacemakers, and Glassman said of it, "In Zen the words source and essence are the equivalent of Unknowing, and they come up again and again.
 We have the absolute and the relative perspectives about life, and Unknowing is the one source of both of these."
 Also, Glassman was known for his many "street retreats."
 Author James Ishmael Ford writes, "...'street retreats,' for instance, moves sesshin into the streets: participants eat in soup kitchens, and, if they know they're not displacing homeless people, sleep in homeless shelters or, otherwise, sleep in public places.
 Zazen takes place in parks."
-In the 2000s, Glassman developed an experiment in sociocratic consensus-based zen training and interfaith facilitation, known initially as Peacemaker Circle International, and later Zen Peacemaker Circles.
+In the 2000s, Glassman developed an experiment in sociocratic consensus-based zen training and interfaith facilitation, known initially as Peacemaker Circle International and later Zen Peacemaker Circles.
 Interconnected projects were established globally, replacing the role of 'Zen teacher' with participants learning from each other and sharing ideas between Circles.
 Starting in 2001, Glassman taught "Clowning Your Zen" workshops with Moshe Cohen, and founded a "clown order" called the Order of Disorder within the Zen Peacemaker Order.
 In his last years, having disrobed from the priesthood, Glassman together with his third wife Eve Marko continued the work of his teacher Koryu Osaka Roshi in developing lay forms of Zen practice.

 Lineage

 Bernie Glassman appointed several "senseis" and "roshis" in traditional zen, and established the non-hierarchical roles of 'Steward' and 'Circle Dharmaholder' as coordinators and visionholders to continue the Zen Peacemaker Circles model.
-A number of his successors have also given dharma transmission to some of their own students:
+A number of his successors have also given dharma transmission to some of their own students.